Federal and State Grant Programs

 Consistent with most other school entities in Pennsylvania, federal monies generally represent the smallest portion of revenue for the Ferndale Area School District.
 In order to be eligible for grant funds, the district must complete the various applications each year and adhere to numerous mandates imposed with the grants.
 Historically, the amount of revenue has fluctuated over the years.
 A review of our federal and state entitlement grant programs follows.
 The projected amounts for the 2021-2022 school year are dependent upon passage of the governor’s, and the federal budget and subject to adjustments during the year.

-Title I funding, in the amount of $356,876 for the 2020-2021 project year, is used to improve the educational environment of the entire Elementary School.
+Preliminary Title I funding, in the amount of $334,579 for the 2021-2022 project year, is used to improve the educational environment of the entire Elementary School.
 The school wide Title I program uses the funding to support the salaries and benefits of the building instructional and Title I support staff.
 Title I funds may also be used for math and reading instructional supplies, to support an after-school tutoring program, parental involvement/community support services, and mandated nonpublic services.